Since 1998 Maya Pedal is an NGO makes a variety of pedal powered machines, bicimaquinas, from used, donated bicycles.

 Itzapa is a Maya territory where the language is spoken Kaqchiquel.
 It is a village of very friendly people and it fills increasingly bicycles and bicimáquinas.

 Maya Pedal is a Guatemalan NGO based in San Andrés Itzapa.
-We accept bikes donated from the USA and Canada which we either recondition to sell, or we use the components to build a range of "Bicimaquinas", (pedal powered machines).
+We accept bikes donated from the USA and Canada. we use the components to build a range of "Bicimaquinas", (pedal powered machines).

 We make water pumps, grinders, threshers, tile makers, nut shellers, blenders (for making soaps and shampoos as well as food products), trikes, trailers and more.